eionic/resonance/01_README.md

 ## 🌱 Why This Matters

 This project started with a simple machine and a big idea.
-Over years, EION evolved into a full modular framework to mirror elements of consciousness, memory, and growth.
+Over years, EIONIC evolved into a full modular framework to mirror elements of consciousness, memory, and growth.

-**Resonance Quest** is a way to share EION’s core now - through a game that feels alive and deeply personal.
+**Resonance Quest** is a way to share EIONIC’s core now - through a game that feels alive and deeply personal.

 ---